Quantum of Solace: Development

 In a December 2011 interview, Craig stated: "We had the bare bones of a script and then there was a writers' strike and there was nothing we could do.
 We couldn't employ a writer to finish it.
 I say to myself, 'Never again', but who knows?
 There was me trying to rewrite scenes—and a writer I am not".
 He said that he and Forster "were the ones allowed to do it.
 The rules were that you couldn't employ anyone as a writer, but the actor and director could work on scenes together.
 We were stuffed.
 We got away with it, but only just.
 It was never meant to be as much of a sequel as it was, but it ended up being a sequel, starting where the last one finished".
+In a November 2024 interview before a public audience at Chapman University, Craig was more blunt in recalling the experience: "Fucking nightmare...We probably should never have gone and started production, but we did".

 During filming, after the strike ended, Forster liked a spec script by Joshua Zetumer, and hired him to reshape scenes for the later parts of the shoot, with which the director was still unsatisfied.
 Forster had the actors rehearse their scenes, as he liked to film scenes continually.
 Zetumer rewrote dialogue depending on the actors' ideas each day.